Lucy Maud Montgomery

-Early Life
+Early life and education

-Lucy Maud Montgomery was born in Clifton (now New London) in Prince Edward Island on November 30, 1874.
-Her mother, Clara Woolner Macneill Montgomery (1853-1876), died of tuberculosis (TB) when Maud was 21 months old.
-Stricken with grief, her father, Hugh John Montgomery (1841-1900), placed Maud in her maternal grandparents' custody, though he remained in the vicinity.
+Montgomery was born in New London, Prince Edward Island, Canada, on November 30, 1874.
+Her mother, Clara Woolner (née Macneill) Montgomery (1853–1876), died of tuberculosis (TB) when Maud was 21 months old.
+Stricken with grief, her father, Hugh John Montgomery (1841–1900), placed Maud in her maternal grandparents' custody, though he remained in the vicinity.
 When Maud was seven, her father moved to Prince Albert, North-West Territories (now Prince Albert, Saskatchewan).
 From then on Maud was raised by her grandparents, Alexander Marquis Macneill and Lucy Woolner Macneill, in the community of Cavendish, Prince Edward Island.
-Her father remained in Prince Albert for the remainder of his life and successfully ran as federal member for Saskatchewan (Provisional District) in 1891 losing to incumbent Day Hort MacDowall.

 Montgomery's early life in Cavendish was very lonely.
 Despite having relatives nearby, much of her childhood was spent alone.
 She created imaginary friends and worlds to cope with her loneliness, and Montgomery credited this time of her life with developing her creativity.
 Her imaginary friends were named Katie Maurice and Lucy Gray and lived in the "fairy room" behind the bookcase in the drawing room.
 During a church service, Montgomery asked her aunt where her dead mother was, leading her to point upwards.
 Montgomery saw a trap door in the church's ceiling, which led her to wonder why the minister did not just get a ladder to retrieve her mother from the church's ceiling.

 In 1887, at age 13, Montgomery wrote in her diary that she had "early dreams of future fame."
 She submitted a poem for publication, writing, "I saw myself the wonder of my schoolmates— a little local celebrity."
 Upon rejection, Montgomery wrote, "Tears of disappointment would come in spite of myself, as I crept away to hide the poor crumpled manuscript in the depths of my trunk."
 She later wrote, "down, deep down under all the discouragement and rebuff, I knew I would 'arrive' someday."